w3nch/ToolBox/Data_Analysis/OSINT_Investigations.md

 ## 2. Domain Reputation / Information

-Analyzing the bebehaviournd metadata associated with a domain of interest can help assess its reputation and identify potential risks.
+Analyzing the behaviour metadata associated with a domain of interest can help assess its reputation and identify potential risks.

 **Common Tools:**
 The same tools used for IP reputation can also be applied to domain reputation analysis: